BookOps-CAT/babel/README.md

 ## Database Localhost Installation
 Babel is configured to work with MySQL database.
 Follow [MySQL Installer instruction](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html) to install server on a localhost.
+Using MySQL Workbench create schema named as your db_name.
 Then use create_datastore method to setup database with all required tables.

 localhost example:
 ```python